• Home

 When I got a job as a bus-conductor in 1974 I was sent to Donnybrook garage.
 I didn’t ask who was the most intelligent person in the garage, but if I had, the reply would have been concise, “Paddy Finnegan.”

-As a conductor he could reply to any criticism from an irate passenger; in several languages if necessary.
 During this period Paddy and a few of his fellow intellectuals would assemble in a city center flat which was known a Dáil Oíche.
 It was a later edition of “The Catacombs” as described by Anthony Cronin in Dead as Doornails.
 With such a collection of intelligentsia you can imagine (or can you?) the topics under discussion.

 He lived for many years in Lower Beechwood Avenue, Ranelagh.
 If ever a house deserved a Blue Plaque its Paddy’s former residence.

-Finnegan’s Poetry:
+Finnegan's Poetry

 He brought out a collection of his poetry, sadly now out of print, titled Dactyl Distillations.
 I know dear erudite reader that you know the meaning of dactyl but I had to look it up.
 It is, “a foot of poetic meter in quantitave verse.”